 Letterboxd import format

-The Letterboxd import format is a CSV file (with UTF-8 character encoding) that supports the following column headers, in any order (other column titles are ignored).
-You must include one or more headers from the list below on the first line of your file:
+The Letterboxd import format is a CSV file (with UTF-8 character encoding) that supports the following column titles, in any order (other column titles are ignored).
+You must include at least one of the first four titles listed below on the first line of your file, along with any others your file includes data for.

 |LetterboxdURI||String (optional), the boxd.it URI of the matching film or diary entry, example: